loculus-project/loculus/docs/src/content/docs/for-administrators/schema-designs.md

 -   Each sample (taken from the host) only has one (possibly multi-segmented) sequence.
 -   For each organism, it is clear which reference genome to use.
--   There is a proper processing pipeline for each organism.
 -   Users are expected to analyze the organisms independently (e.g., users don’t desire a table containing sequences from different organisms).

 ### One organism for everything